Taking photos of small critters in the dark

 Leaving a torch light on while taking this shot has left an ugly yellow stain across the lower part of this image, affecting the colour of this freshwater turtle’s neck.

 I’ll give you an example.
-See that picture of the freshwater turtle at right?
+See the picture of the freshwater turtle here?
 Notice how its neck has been stained bright orange.
 That’s the very same turtle as the one in the photo at the top of this page and so I know those guys don’t have orange necks.
-Nope, that orange was caused by the light of the torch shining in from the side.
+Nope, that orange was caused by the beam of light from the torch shining in from the side.
 In fact, you can see that the torch is affecting the colour of the foreground grass too.
-In photography that kind of thing is called bad technique.
+In photography we have a term for that — we call it bad technique.

 Okay, maybe you want to get that kind of colour into a shot for arty reasons.
 Well that’s fine, but only if it’s happening because you want it to.